-Research Commercialization course MEPH 5383 (Indirect): This course addresses outcomes 3, 4, 5, and 7.
+10. Research Commercialization course MEPH 53803 (Indirect): This course addresses outcomes 3, 4, 5, and 7.
 Assessment of the report year will begin on January 15th of the following year and results will be reported by June.

-This course, taught by Director Dr. Matt Leftwich (but not offered Spring '22 - Spring '24 due to lack of students ready for the course and lack of enrollment), will be offered again in Spring '25 with sufficient numbers to break-up into four teams (at least four students per team).
+This course, taught by Dr. Silke Spiesshoefer Spring '25.
 This is a core requirement of the MSEN M.S. and Ph.D. curricula, and leads the student teams through the full process of commercialization of research (via a mock Phase 2 SBIR/STTR structured proposal and commercialization pitch presentation).
-It is a team-based course that requires development of a commercialization plan for an on-campus related research and extensive presentations on that work to the class.
+It is a team-based course that requires the development of a commercialization plan for on-campus related research and extensive presentations on that work to the class.
 Three to four teams are created from at least four students and each team will focus on a Phase 2 product development and commercialization proposal (emulating the Phase 2 SBIR/STTR requirements).

-Research Commercialization (MEPH 5383) was not offered during Spring '22 - Spring '24 due to insufficient enrollment.
-It will be offered again in Spring '25 with enough ready for the course to make-up at least three to four teams.
+Research Commercialization (MEPH 53803) was not offered during Spring '22 - Spring '24 due to insufficient enrollment.
+It will be offered again in Spring '25 with enough ready for the course to make up at least three to four teams.